Almost every high tech company does an annual partner survey.

 Step 2: Know what to benchmark

-The other key element to creating a meaningful partner satisfaction survey is creating a successful partner business proposition.
-In past blogs, we’ve discussed the importance of partner business propositions and how essential they’re as the value the channel receives from selling your company’s products and solutions.
-Many companies fail to develop a core competency in this area – and as a result, frustrations within the company arise with the channel and sluggish success in the marketplace.
+The other key element to creating a meaningful partner satisfaction survey is creating a successful partner business proposition, which is the value the channel receives from selling your company’s products and solutions.
+Many companies fail to develop a core competency in this area — and as a result, frustrations within the company arise with the channel and sluggish success in the marketplace.

-We’ve compiled 3 main elements for creating successful partner business propositions.
+We’ve compiled the three main elements for creating successful partner business propositions.

 The trap most companies fall fault to is only focusing on two of those elements, profit and satisfaction, but none of the other seven when mapping out a business proposition.

 Besides understanding your company’s strengths and weaknesses, you must also understand your competitor’s business proposition.
 A truly effective partner business proposition assessment benchmarks a company’s business proposition relative to its key competitors with each targeted partner segment.